 - 1. Petition for an associate's degree, diploma or certificate filed with the registrar.
-This application for graduation must be completed at the beginning of the student's last term of attendance. - Satisfactory completion of all subjects specified by the curriculum outline in effect as of the student's enrollment.
+This application for graduation must be completed at the beginning of the student's last term of attendance. - 2.
+Satisfactory completion of all subjects specified by the curriculum outline in effect as of the student's enrollment.
 If the student drops out for more than one year, he or she must satisfy the catalog requirements in effect as of his or her re-enrollment date.
 (Substitutions for specified courses may be made by the department head.) - 3.
 At least one-fourth of total accumulated credits must have been earned at Piedmont. - 4.
-The student must have an overall grade point average of 2.00 or higher.

-A Special Note to Students:
+The student must have an overall grade point average of 2.0 or higher. - A Special Note to Students:

 Students must earn between 60 and 89 credit hours to graduate with an associate's degree, between 42 and 54 credit hours for diploma programs and between 9 and 39 credit hours for certificate programs.
 To graduate in two (2) years, a full-time student needs to complete four (4) to six (6) courses per term and three (3) to four (4) courses during the summer term.
 Students who complete fewer courses per term may not graduate at the scheduled time.
-Only students completing 30-hour or more in certificate, diploma or degree programs are eligible to march in graduation.
+Only students completing 30-hours or more in certificate, diploma or degree programs are eligible to march in graduation.
+These students are required to pay the \$25 graduation fee.
+Students completing a certificate with less than 30 hours are not required to pay a graduation fee.